 Eating Bad Cheese Won’t Always Send You to the Hospital…

 Besides a few stomach cramps, you may find that you don’t experience any symptoms at all after eating bad cheese.
-But if you do experience severe symptoms that include nausea, vomiting, diarrhea, and the like, it isn’t a bad idea to give your local healthcare provider a call.
+But if you do experience severe symptoms, it isn’t a bad idea to give your local healthcare provider a call.

-Concerning cheese storage and safety, remember to keep your cheese tightly wrapped and stored in the fridge to prevent mold and baccteria growth.
+Concerning cheese storage and safety, remember to keep your cheese tightly wrapped and stored in the fridge to prevent mold and bacteria growth.

 Always discard cheese that has a strange taste, texture, or smell to avoid illness related to eating expired cheese.